ramith001/xg-model/README.md

-# xG Model — Expected Goals from StatsBomb World Cup 2022 Data
+# xG Model: Expected Goals from StatsBomb World Cup 2022 Data

 A machine learning pipeline that trains and evaluates multiple xG models on StatsBomb open event data from the 2022 FIFA World Cup, then validates predictions against StatsBomb's own xG values.